stvp/socket-router/README.markdown

 topo.js
 =======

-Extends socket.io's event names to allow for routes that can capture params.
+Extends socket.io's handling of event names to allow routes that can capture params.
 For example:

 ```coffee
 socket = io.connect( "http://localhost/" )